-Donna Osland oversees all volunteer programs across the Botanic Gardens and Centennial Parklands.
+Donna Osland oversees all volunteer programs across the Royal Botanic Garden and Domain Trust.

 She looks after the welfare of the volunteers, supports the volunteer programs team and assists with training and recruitment of volunteers.
 Donna also works with staff who supervise volunteers and assists staff if they wish to establish a new program.

 What motivates you?
 The diversity of my work and engaging with people daily.
-Plus the Gardens and Parklands are dynamic, and I never tire of them.
-It could be; a flower in bloom, the amazing wildlife that visit, viewing the collection of historical botanic books in the Daniel Solander Library, seeing a plant specimen collected by Sir Joseph Banks , meeting with local and overseas visitors and working alongside our volunteers .
+Plus the Gardens are dynamic, and I never tire of them.
+It could be; a flower in bloom, the amazing wildlife that visit, viewing the collection of historical botanic books in the Daniel Solander Library, seeing a plant specimen collected by Sir Joseph Banks, meeting with local and overseas visitors and working alongside our volunteers.

 Learn more about our volunteer programs here.